Diabetes

 We were invited to come and present at LAUNCH on March 4, 2015 and we are excited to show everyone what we've been working on.

 Health care is one of the last areas to benefit from democratized data.
 It's time to change this.
 Diabetes, in particular, is the largest and the most expensive societal health problem we have today - it affects 30 million Americans (or, 9.4% of the US population), and 345 million people worldwide.
 It costs Americans about half a trillion dollars per year.
-But today, healthcare delivery is more akin to "sick care."
-When you're sick they treat you, but they don't really do much to support you to make better choices that keep you well.
+But today, healthcare delivery is more akin to "sick care." When you're sick they treat you, but they don't really do much to support you to make better choices that keep you well.
 With diabetes this is a disaster: The most important factors for care relate to behavior modification and making better choices before someone has an adverse incident.
+For me this problem is a personal one.
+I was diagnosed with Type 1 LADA diabetes about 18 months ago.
+Given the rise of quantified-selfers, the Internet of Things, more and more big data, and the wearables movement, my first thought was that there must be people working on all kinds of modern, efficient, and lifestyle-oriented gear to help people measure, track, and manage their lives with diabetes, as well as share the health data with everyone else.
+I've had a long career in digital transformation and our team has deep experience in big health data analytics.
+Drawing on that, we created One Drop to empower people to make better choices with real health data.
+By providing gear, supplies, and a mobile management platform, we hope to radically simplify their lives in the process, One Drop at a time.

 Once this is out in the world publicly, what are you hoping to learn or achieve?